jonnonz1/nz-statute-book/acts/public/2022/plant-variety-rights-act-2022.md

 Subpart 3 of Part 5 of this Act (which among other matters allows the Māori Plant Varieties Committee to consider and determine applications for cancellation or nullification of PVRs) does not apply in respect of—
   (a) a plant variety right granted under the Plant Variety Rights Act 1987; or (b) a PVR application made under Part 4 before subpart 3 of Part 5 comes into force.

+### Part 2 — Provisions relating to Regulatory Systems (Economic Development) Amendment Act 2025

+### 10 Renewal fees for certain rights granted after commencement
+(1) This clause applies to a plant variety if—
+  (a) an application for the grant of a plant variety right for that variety was made before the commencement of Part 4 of this Act; and
+  (b) the application was granted after the commencement of Part 4 of this Act.
+(2) For a plant variety to which this clause applies, any renewal fee payable after this clause comes into force in respect of a plant variety right for that variety must be paid in accordance with this Act.
+(3) However, subclause (2) does not apply in respect of a renewal fee payable in the calendar year in which this clause comes into force, unless the anniversary of the date on which the plant variety right was granted for that year is after the date on which this clause comes into force.

 ## Schedule 2 — Part 5 appeals